-This kind of FTP server is useful for large sites that have files that should be available to the public via FTP without any passwords or login.
+This kind of FTP server is useful if your files should be available for users without any passwords or login.

 You need to configure vsftpd to allow only anonymous user.

 Open /etc/vsftpd/vsftpd.conf file, and change the following options with the corresponding values.

 Then we need to create a non-privileged system account to be used for anonymous FTP-type access.

 $ useradd -c " FTP User" -d /var/ftp -r -s /sbin/nologin ftp